 What sort of bread is supposed to be chewy?

-There are some types of bread that have varieties that are supposed to be chewy.
+Some types of bread are supposed to be chewy.
 Bread such as baguettes, focaccia, bagels and ciabatta can be chewy.
 Being more of a challenge to eat isn’t a problem for these types of bread.
 They are to be eaten with wet accompaniments such as soup, pasta or sandwich fillings.

-The general consensus is that chewy bread is made from lean dough.
+The general consensus is that chewy bread is made from lean dough with high-protein flour.
 These are recipes that don’t contain sugars, fats or dairy.
 They are simply made from flour, water, salt and yeast.

 Why is my bread chewy?

 The most common reason for chewy bread is the type of flour.
-Using flour that is hard wheat, or that’s high in gluten can make bread chewy.
-Another possibility is a lack of kneading and proofing.
-These errors lead to a lack of gas in the dough, making bread dense and chewy.
+Using flour that is hard wheat or high in gluten can make bread chewy.
+This, combined with a lack of kneading and proofing, lead to a lack of gas in the dough, making bread dense and chewy.

 How to make my bread less chewy

-It is often easy to blame a recipe when we’re not happy with the results.
+It is often easy to blame a recipe when we’re unhappy with the results.
 I definitely experienced this when I first started baking.
 I even threw my first artisan baking book in the bin because it didn’t match my professional experience.
-I regret it now, it was probably a very good book!
+I regret it now.
+It was probably a very good book!

-Anyway, I digress… Sometimes the recipe is absolutely fine, it’s just a few minor tweaks that need to occur in order to achieve the same result as the author.
+Anyway, I digress… Sometimes the recipe is absolutely fine.
+It’s just in need of a few minor tweaks to achieve the same result as the author.
 It could be as simple as switching the flour or warming the proofing temperature.
-I’m going to cover many of the solutions to prevent your bread from being chewy.
-Let’s start with the basics to getting perfect bread:

 Check your levain activity

-You’re either going to be using a yeast-based levain, or sourdough to make your bread rise and there can be issues with them that impact how much your bread dough rises.
+You’re either going to be using a yeast-based levain, or sourdough to make your bread rise.
+There can be issues with them that impact how much your bread dough rises:

 How to test if yeast is active?